Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-flickerless-flame/chapter-7.md

 "Deer deer."

-Alix jumped on top of the largest stone, as if giving a lecture to a very impatient but very interested class.
+Alix jumped on top of the largest stone.
+He gave a lecture to a very impatient but very interested class.